 Psychologists for Social Responsibility has issued a statement, developed by members of the Poverty and Inequality Project, calling for budget priorities that recognize the critical importance of working together to reduce poverty and inequality in the U.S. Read the Statement »

 PsySR Statement: A Commitment to Address Poverty and Inequality

 Psychologists for Social Responsibility has issued a statement, developed by members of the Poverty and Inequality Project, on the urgent need to address poverty and inequality.
 Read the Statement »

 From a psychological perspective, “corporate personhood” is a misleading and dangerous legal fiction that gives corporations the same protections afforded to real people.
 Psychologists for Social Responsibility stands with the growing number of voices calling for urgent change in this arena in order to better promote human welfare.
 Read the Statement »

 PsySR's Letter to Congress and the President on Budget Cuts, Poverty, and Inequality

 Psychologists for Social Responsibility has sent a letter (signed by 166 PsySR members) to members of the U.S. Senate, the House of Representatives, and President Obama expressing deep concern over the impact of proposed budget cuts on the millions of U.S. families and children living in poverty.
 Read the Letter »

 To Become Involved

 For more information about this Project and how to participate, please contact project leaders Roy Eidelson (email@example.com) or Steve Shapiro (firstname.lastname@example.org).
-If you are a PsySR member, you can join the project listserv in either of two ways.
-You can sign up online HERE (if you don't have a Google Groups account, you'll be asked to create one –this is easy to do with any email address, and please include your first and last names as well).
-If you prefer, you can sign up by sending an email (please include your first and last names) to email@example.com and you will be added to the listserv.
+If you are a PsySR member, you can join the project listserv by signing up online HERE (if you don't have a Google Groups account, you'll be asked to create one – this is easy to do with any email address, and please include your first and last name as well).